birkoss/mtg-tracker/README.md

 Add Storm Count Tracker
   - Icon: Thunderstorm

+Add Icons to settings, better ui, less space

 Is Dead Screen
   - Show the SETTINGS tabs with Is Dead Switch on click

+Add Settings to track commander damage or not
+  - Enabled by default

+The app has been great so far.
+A piece of feedback: after assigning Commander damage, it should reset to the life total screen after a short period with no further inputs
+  - I'll add an option named "Revert to life total after X seconds of inactivity", disabled by default.
+I'll apply this to all Trackers (commander, poison, etc..)
+  - I would say 5 or 10 seconds personally.
+The app is very clean and easy to use!
+Great work

 ## TODO

+Test on Ipad + Enable iPad support

 Player Box
  - See and Track